CrayLabs/SmartRedis/doc/data_structures.rst

 ``DataSet`` object from the database that is used to access all of the dataset tensors and metadata.

-The functions for retrieving tensors from an in RAM ``DataSet`` object are identical to the functions provided by ``Client``, and the same return values and memory management paradigm is followed.
+The functions for retrieving tensors from an in-memory ``DataSet`` object are identical to the functions provided by ``Client``, and the same return values and memory management paradigm is followed.
 As a result, please refer to